gcb2018/carlobloks2/content/blog/booklist-2021.md

 * Prodessional Troublemaker / Luvvie Ajayi Jones -  ✅ ⚡
 * The Life-Changing Magic of Tidying Up / Marie Kondo -  ✅ ⚡
 * The Talent Code / Daniel Coyle -  ✅ ⚡
+* How I Built This / Guy Raz - ✅

 ### To be read
 * Inspired: How to Create Tech Products Customers Love / Marty Cagan